 We also offer the very popular monthly PIE (Performance on English) and WOW (Work of the Week) awards.

-Sam Adams, Head of Department
+Anu Laws, Head of Department

 Martyn is a specialist teacher of English Literature and Language with a wide range of teaching experience at 6th Form level and beyond, including Adult Education and Higher Education.
 A former Vice Principal, Martyn took his first degree in English and Philosophy at Lancaster University and went on to complete his doctorate at Worcester College, Oxford before gaining his PGCE at Oxford.
 He has published a number of articles on Romantic Literature and contemporary poetry and has published several collections of his own poetry.

 Eileen has taught A level and GCSE English at Brampton College since the inception of the department in 1992.
 Over the years, she has played a major part in the success of the College’s GCSE department and its provision of help for students with specific learning difficulties.
 Apart from her expertise in comparative literature, Chaucer and Jane Austen, she is also a highly experienced examiner and TEFL teacher.